PASS: Professional Audience Safety System

 used with the proper integration and show production techniques,

-PASS can guarantee the safety of
+PASS can assist in maintaining the safety of

 Audience Scanning laser shows.